Sport in Mexico: Association football

-Men's National team
+Men's national team

 The Mexico national football team (Spanish: Selección de fútbol de México) represents Mexico in association football and is governed by the Mexican Football Federation (FMF, from the native name of Federación Mexicana de Fútbol Asociación), the governing body for football in Mexico.
-Mexico's home stadium is the Estadio Azteca and their head coach is Gerardo Martino.
-The team is currently ranked 21st in the World Football Elo Ratings.
+Mexico's home stadium is the Estadio Azteca and their head coach is Jaime Lozano.
+The team is currently ranked 20th in the World Football Elo Ratings.

-Mexico has qualified for fifteen FIFA World Cup tournaments and is among six countries to have qualified consecutively since 1994.
-Mexico, Brazil and Germany, are the only nations to make it out of the group stage in the six World Cup tournaments since.
-Mexico played France at the first World Cup on July 13, 1930.
+Mexico has qualified for seventeen FIFA World Cup tournaments and is among six countries to have qualified consecutively since 1994.
+Mexico played France at the first World Cup on 13 July 1930.
 Mexico's best progression was reaching the quarter-finals in the 1970 and 1986 World Cups, both of which were staged on Mexican soil, and will host once again in 2026 sharing with Canada and United States.

-The Mexico national football team won the 1999 FIFA Confederations Cup and the gold medal in London 2012, finished twice as runners-up at the Copa América, won the 2005 FIFA U-17 World Championship, and have reached the quarter finals twice at the World Cup.
+Mexico won the 1999 FIFA Confederations Cup and the gold medal at the London 2012 Olympics, finished twice as runners-up at the Copa América, won the 2005 FIFA U-17 World Championship, and have reached the quarter-finals twice at the World Cup.
 Recently, some players from Mexico have moved on to European clubs, including Rafael Márquez, Carlos Salcido, Ricardo Osorio, Pável Pardo, Andrés Guardado, Guillermo Franco, Carlos Vela, Giovani dos Santos, Omar Bravo, Aaron Galindo, Héctor Moreno, Francisco Javier Rodríguez and others.

-Mexico is historically the most successful national team in the CONCACAF region, holding nine CONCACAF championships, including six CONCACAF Gold Cups, one North American Nations Cup and three NAFC Championships.
+Mexico is historically the most successful national team in the CONCACAF region, holding thirteen CONCACAF championships, including ten CONCACAF Gold Cups, one CONCACAF Nations League, one North American Nations Cup and three NAFC Championships.
 Mexico is the only team from CONCACAF to have won an official FIFA competition, the 1999 FIFA Confederations Cup.
 Although Mexico is under the jurisdiction of CONCACAF, the national football team has been regularly invited to compete in the Copa América since 1993 finishing as runner-up twice and obtaining the third place medal on three occasions.